Multi-User Holographic MIMO Surfaces: Channel Modeling and Spectral Efficiency Analysis: Introduction

-Motivated by EM channel modeling for single-user in \cite{9110848}, this paper investigates channel modeling for MU-HMIMOS communication systems, and theoretically analyzes the SE of various linear precoding schemes.
-Typically, the wireless channel empowered by an HMIMOS with infinite patch antennas is assumed to be on continuous EM space in the optimal setting.
-To facilitate practical applications, the continuous EM channel is sampled according to a specific placement of the array patch antennas.
-Thus, the communication is considered as a functional analysis problem depends only on geometric relationships, and the involved channel is constructed as a combination of complete basis function set of transmitter/receiver surfaces.
-In this manner, the ultimate performance for communications, namely the intrinsic capacity of the sampled space wireless channel, can be studied.
-Specifically, due to the EM channel being characteristic of complete basis functions, the capacity can be theoretically analyzed using the variances of the sampled transmitter/receiver surfaces.
-In addition, the MU-HMIMOS involves massive patch antennas, thus even the simple linear precoding (e.g., ZF precoding and Minimum Mean-Square Error (MMSE) precoding) is computationally heavy and costly due to the expensive matrix inversion operation \cite{9027848,7248549,8332955,6572301,6554990}.
-To avoid matrix inversion, a low-complexity hardware-efficiency ZF precoding scheme, which is based on the Neumann Series (NS) expansion, is investigated.
-The main contributions of this paper are summarized as follows: \begin{itemize} \item We introduce a channel model for MU-HMIMOS communication systems using Fourier plane wave approximation.
-Specifically, the spatially continuous channel is sampled to contain the main information, where the sampling point is dependent on the spacing and total amount of the surface's patch antennas. \item We investigate the Maximum Ratio Transmission (MRT) and ZF precoding schemes in MU-HMIMOS communications, and we derive the corresponding theoretical capacity capitalizing on the characteristics of the proposed channel model. \item We introduce a low computational ZF precoding scheme leveraging NS expansion to replace the matrix inversion, as it is practically impossible to implement this operation due to the number of patch antennas is extremely large in MU-HMIMOS systems. \item We prove the validity of our theoretical capacity through simulation results and investigate the impact of spacing among the HMIMOS patch antennas, which gives insights on the surface's design. \end{itemize}
+{Motivated by the EM-compliant channel model of \cite{9110848,9765526,9724113} for single-user HMIMOS communication systems, this paper introduces a convenient channel model for MU-HMIMOS systems, and theoretically analyzes the SE performance of different linear precoding, which are designed exploiting features of the proposed model.
+Typically, the wireless channel empowered by an HMIMOS with infinite numbers of patch antennas is assumed to be on the continuous EM space in the optimal setting.
+To facilitate practical HMIMOS-based system designs, the continuous EM channel is sampled according to a specific placement and orientation of the patch antennas.
+Hence, the actual communication can be considered as a functional analysis problem depending only on geometric relationships, and the involved channel can be constructed as a combination of complete basis function sets of transmitter/receiver surfaces.
+In this manner, the ultimate performance metric for communications, namely the intrinsic capacity of the sampled space wireless channel, can be studied.
+Specifically, due to the fact that the EM channel can be characterized by complete basis functions, the SE can be theoretically analyzed using the variances of the sampled transmitter/receiver surfaces.} In addition, the MU-HMIMOS concept involves massive patch antennas, thus, even simple linear precoding schemes (e.g., ZF and Minimum Mean-Square Error (MMSE)) are computationally heavy and costly, due to the expensive matrix inversion operation \cite{9027848,7248549,8332955,6572301,6554990,9115725}.
+To solve this problem, we present a novel low-hardware-complexity ZF precoding scheme that is based on a Neumann Series (NS) expansion, which replaces the expensive matrix inversion operation while being similar in terms of achievable sum rate with conventional ZF.
+The main contributions of this paper are summarized as follows: \begin{itemize} \item {Building on the Fourier plane wave theory developed in \cite{9110848}, we extend the work to MU-HMIMOS communication systems.
+Specifically, the finite number of sampling points that carry channel information are collected to represent the spatially continuous channel, and the sampling is dependent on the spacing and the total amount of the surface's patch antennas.} \item {We investigate the SE of Maximum Ratio Transmission (MRT) and ZF precoding schemes in MU-HMIMOS communications, and derive the corresponding achievable rate capitalizing on the characteristics of the proposed EM-compliant channel model. } \item {We introduce a hardware-efficient ZF precoding scheme, leveraging NS expansion to replace the matrix inversion, as it is practically impossible to implement this operation due to the extremely large number of patch antennas in the envisioned MU-HMIMOS communication systems.} \item We prove the validity of our theoretical capacity through simulation results and investigate the impact of spacing among the HMIMOS patch antennas, providing various insights on the surface's design. \end{itemize}